-"For some reason your immune system is acting incorrectly and it becomes intolerant to its own central nervous system," said Dr. Karen Blitz, director of the North Shore-LIJ Multiple Sclerosis Care Center in East Meadow, New York.
+MS is an autoimmune disorder.
+That means that "for some reason, your immune system is acting incorrectly and it becomes intolerant to its own central nervous system," said Dr. Karen Blitz, director of the North Shore-LIJ Multiple Sclerosis Care Center in East Meadow, New York.

 Signs & symptoms

 Symptoms of MS can differ in each patient, depending on which nerve fibers are affected.
 According to the Mayo Clinic, the symptoms include:

 - Numbness or weakness, which can occur on one side of the body, or the legs and trunk.

 - The sensation of an "electric shock" upon moving the neck, also known as Lhermitte's sign.

 - Blurred or double vision.
 Also, partial or total vision loss in one eye at a time, usually with pain during eye movement

 - Pain or tingling in different areas of the body.

 - Problems with bowel, bladder or sexual function.